 The rationale is that the rising equity glidepath in retirement would be insurance against sequence of return risk.
 After all, the number one reason retirees run out of money is bad returns during the first few years of retirement.
 A low equity allocation shields you from short-term equity volatility, but longer-term you will need the high equity share to make it through 40, 50 or even 60 years of retirement.
 So, a dynamic stock/bond share would thread the needle to achieve both long-term sustainability and short-term protection.

 Of course, as with all of the traditional retirement research, it has limited use for the early retirement community.
 My experience has been that a lot of the research targeted at the traditional retirement crowd, calibrated to capital depletion over a 30-year horizon, is less applicable to the FIRE crowd.
 For example, Safe Withdrawal Rates have to be lower over a 60-year horizon than over a 30-year horizon.
 And, equally important, equity weights have to be higher over a 60-year horizon to ensure long-term sustainability.
-Case in point, the 30% equity weight at the retirement and 60% in the long-term as indicated in the Kitces chart above would be way too low for early retirees!
+Case in point, the 30% equity weight at the retirement start and 60% in the long-term as indicated in the Kitces chart above would be way too low for early retirees!

 So, when unhappy with the whole Kit(ces) and Caboodle of hand-me-down research, what am I supposed to do?
 If you want something done and done right, you just have to do it yourself!
 That’s where the Big ERN simulation engine comes in handy!